RobertAdamek/sparseVARrepro/README.md

 If you only want to re-run the simulations yourself, we provide a Docker image and instructions how to run it.
 This method is reproducible regardless of future updates to R or its packages.
 For transparency, and to make the code useable for other purposes, we also provide the source code used to build the Docker image.

 # How to run the simulations via Docker
+*Disclaimer: the simulation can take a significant amount of time to run.
+We ran them on an Intel® Core™ i9-10900K processor for approximately 360 hours.
+It also requires at least 16GB of RAM.*
 1. Download the Docker image from https://drive.google.com/file/d/12LdcaW7fsZSH39hU8c-CCfhjWSOZ-3Ge/view?usp=sharing.
-This file is called "sparsevar-final.tar", and is quite large (~976MB)
+This file is called "sparsevar-final.tar", and is quite large (~976MB).
-The code we provide here is only for transparency, and you do not need to run https://www.docker.com/
+2.
+https://www.docker.com/

 # Contents